Densemarks: Learning Canonical Embeddings for Human Heads Images via Point Tracks: Acknowledgments

 \section{Acknowledgments}

+Dmitrii Pozdeev is grateful to Freunde der TUM e.V. for the financial support to attend the conference.
 We are thankful to Visual Computing \& Artificial Intelligence lab at TUM for providing the computing resources during Guided Research.
 We thank Shenhan Qian and Yash Kant for useful discussions.
 Alexey Artemov and Artem Sevastopolsky currently work at Apple.
 This paper is not connected to their work at Apple. \\